mreishus/demon_spirit_umbrella/README.md

 # Fixed

+* No way to move pieces on the iphone: Clicking does nothing.
 * Link to game in waiting window is missing domain name.
 * Drag and drop does not work.
 * Players should not see what piece their opponents are selecting.